JsabasakaPA/BetterHitregfor1.21.11pray/README.md

 >
 >It unknown if it properly works as intended on any specialized client such as feather, lunar, etc
 >
->It has been tested on the following servers with no false punishments:
+>It has been used on the following servers with no false punishments:
 >
 >mcpvp.club, pvplegacy.net, minemen.club, sharpness.gg/blotcraft.com, stray.gg